dotnotation/dotnotation/README.md

 <p>Hi!
 My name is Dorthy Thielsen and I recently graduated from Flatiron's full stack dev program.
 My pronouns are she/her.
 My goal is to work for a company where web accessibility is a top priority.
 I have a background in graphic design and puppet fabrication so I can't wait to make some beautiful web applications.</p>

 <h3>Currently working on:</h3>
 <p>As a recent graduate, I am continuing to hone my skills.
-I am practicing git, learning figma and writing rspec in my spare time.
-I want to focus on learning more about accessibility and getting certified by the International Association of Accessibility Professionals.</p>
+I am practicing git, learning figma, studying algorithms and data structures, and writing rspec in my spare time.
+I want to focus on learning more about accessibility and getting certified by the International Association of Accessibility Professionals.
+I still have so much to learn and that is exciting.</p>

 <h3>Connect with me on social media:</h3>
 <a href="https://dev.to/dotnotation" target="_blank"><img src="https://img.shields.io/badge/dev.to-0A0A0A?style=for-the-badge&logo=dev.to&logoColor=white" alt="Dev.to Badge"></a>